 It's that simple.
 Debts usually cost more than savings earn.
 Cancel them out and you're better off.

-Why banks love us to save and have debts
+Banks love us to save and have debts

-Put most simply, when you save money you're actually lending your cash to the bank for it to lend on to other people.
+Put simply, when you save money you're actually lending your cash to the bank for it to lend on to other people.
 The difference between the rate at which it borrows money from you (the savings rate) and the rate it charges others (the borrowing rate) is its profit.
 Therefore, on the whole, it'll always cost more to borrow than you can earn by saving.

 Think about this, it's actually quite shocking.
 I once made a speech to the Building Society Association conference, which was puffing out its chest at how much better than banks they were.

 So I asked how many of their savings managers' salaries were based on the value of savings they brought in.
 Many were.
 Then I questioned how many got the branch staff to ask people opening savings accounts if they had debts.
 Not one!